adaltas/node-krb5/README.md

   }
 });
 ```
-Note that with this syntax, if `kinit` fails (an error code is defined), the rest of the call chain is automatically interupted, hence `spnego` is not called.
+Note that with this syntax, if `kinit` fails (an error code is defined), the rest of the call chain is automatically interrupted, hence `spnego` is not called.

 For more example, see the [samples][samples] and [test][test] directories.